pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md

 ![image](https://user-images.githubusercontent.com/87687468/190138349-7cc0007c-def1-48b7-ad1e-4ee5b97f4b90.png)

-## Generate key-pair(public key, private key) using ssh keygen
+## Generate key-pair, (public key, private key) using ssh keygen

 ### Generate the public key and private key

-Before using Terraform, first generate the key-pair (public key, private key) using ssh-keygen.
+Before using Terraform, first generate key-pair (public key, private key) using ssh-keygen.
 Then associate both public and private keys with AWS EC2 instances.

-Generate the key-pair using the following command:
+Generate key-pair using the following command:

 ```console
 ssh-keygen -t rsa -b 2048
 ```

-By default, the above command will generate the public as well as private key at location **$HOME/.ssh**.
+By default, the above command, generate the public as well as private key at location **$HOME/.ssh**.
 You can override the end destination with a custom path.

 Output when a key pair is generated:

 ![image](https://user-images.githubusercontent.com/92078754/215745442-7d9c0295-1cb0-48d1-bc72-4c30cbff276c.png)

-**Note:** Use the public key id_rsa.pub inside the Terraform file to provision/start the instance and the private key id_rsa to connect to the instance.
-Add the below code in the main.tf file, we do not need to generate a public key every time we run terraform apply.
+**Note:** Use the public key id_rsa.pub inside the Terraform file to provision/start the instance and the private key id_rsa to connect with the instance.
+Add the below code in the main.tf file and it is not required to generate a public key each time we run `terraform apply`.

 ```console
 // ssh-key gen